 Raiffeisen Bank Kosovo has calculated allowances for credit losses based on credit risk policies.
-These allowances for credit losses amount to € 29 million (2021: € 26.5 million).
-These allowances are calculated based on the IFRS 9 expected credit loss model and reflect Raiffeisen Bank Kosovo assessment of risk on the credit portfolio as of 31 December 2022.
-The total credit loss allowances to nonperforming loans was 116 per cent (2021: 104 per cent).
+These allowances for credit losses amount to \in 39.4 million (2022: \in 29 million).
+These allowances are calculated based on the IFRS 9 expected credit loss model and reflect Raiffeisen Bank Kosovo assessment of risk on the credit portfolio on 31 December 2023.

+The total credit loss allowances to nonperforming loans was 121 per cent (2022: 116 per cent).

-Total customer deposits of Raiffeisen Bank Kosovo reached € 1,129 million as of 31 December 2022 up from € 1,023 million on 31 December 2021.
-That is an increase of 10.4 per cent.
-Raiffeisen Bank Kosovo had a market share of 20.3 per cent in deposits from customers.
+Total customer deposits of Raiffeisen Bank Kosovo reached \leqslant 1,219 million as of 31 December 2023 up from \leqslant 1,129 million on 31 December 2022.
+That is an increase of 8 per cent.
+Raiffeisen Bank Kosovo had a market share of 20 per cent in deposits from customers.
 The domestic generation of finances also contributed towards greater stability in the banking sector and reduced the impact of any volatility from the international markets.